mindorii/kws/README.md

 [Dataset](https://drive.google.com/file/d/1wjJ7PYEJ8zFCoO6IEYaJyhxT266V1TKt/view?usp=sharing)

-Along with code, we also provide a dataset of positive examples for the keyword "Olivia."
-To train a high-quality model as described in the paper, you'll need your own corpus of LV speech data.
+Along with code, we also provide a dataset of positive samples for the keyword "Olivia."
+To train a high-quality model as described in the paper, you'll need your own corpus of LV speech data and noise for negative samples.
 The dataset is split as follows:

 * `train` (1544 samples)
 * `test` (550 samples)